J-1 Visa Clinical Audiologist Jobs

 Target hospitals with existing J-1 trainee infrastructure

 Academic medical centers and university-affiliated audiology programs already hold designated sponsor agreements, which shortens the DS-2019 issuance timeline considerably.
-Prioritize these host employers over private practices without prior J-1 hosting experience.
+Prioritize these host employers over private practices without prior J-1 visa hosting experience.

 Search J-1-friendly audiology roles on Migrate Mate